wibus-wee/stable-diffusion-webui-ipynb/README.md

   - Missing return value
   - API argument support
   - Fixed xformer not starting on M4000 GPU platforms with xformer installed
+  - Support download multiple checkpoints at the same time
+  - Support download checkpoints from other URLs

 ### 2023.3.4